Save Up to $1,130 on Nolah Mattresses With Our Exclusive Code

-Shop Nolah's Presidents Day Mattress Sale and Save Up to $1,130 With Our Exclusive Code
+Shop Nolah's Extended Presidents Day Mattress Sale and Save Up to $1,130 With Our Exclusive Code

-Presidents' Day isn't just a bonus holiday when people kick back and chill out.
-It's also the best time to shop deals on big-ticket items like electronics, appliances and some of the best sales of the season on mattresses.
-If you really want to relax during this celebration of our forefathers, it all starts with a new bed.

 A new mattress could mean the difference between a night of tossing and turning and a restful night's sleep.
-And to help you wake up refreshed and be your best self, Nolah is slashing prices across their site up to 30% off, but they're also offering ET readers an extra $50 off mattresses with code ETONLINE50.
+And to help you wake up refreshed and be your best self, Nolah is slashing prices across their site, but they're also offering ET readers an extra $50 off mattresses with code ETONLINE50.

+Now through Thursday, February 23, get 30% off all Nolah mattresses and an extra $50 off during the brand's extended Presidents Day Sale.

 If you prefer a super soft memory foam mattress that cushions your every move or prefer a firm mattress that won't sink or sag, Nolah's President's Day Mattress Sale has something you'll love.
 And while many stores are offering mattress deals for Presidents' Day, only Nolah is offering double discounts on their mattresses.

 Nolah offers five signature mattresses, each catering to different sleeper preferences.
 While every size of mattress is discounted, from twin to California king, prices below reflect that of a queen-size mattress.
-Don't sleep on these savings!
+With less than 48 hours left to shop Nolah's sale, son't sleep on these savings!
 Ahead, check out these impressive Presidents Day deals that will help you get the mattress of your dreams

 This high-tech hybrid mattress — named Best Mattress for Spinal Alignment in 2022 by Sleep Foundation — offers targeted back support and pressure relief.